fenok/galaxis/packages/core/README.md

 ### Optimistic Responses

 You can specify `optimisticData` for mutations.
 During mutation execution, the cache will immediately be updated with this data, and then with the real data when it arrives.
-In case of an error, the cache will be reverted to a state without the optimistic data, but with subsequent changes.
+In case of an error, the cache will be reverted to a state without the optimistic data, but with all subsequent changes.

 As expected, `fetchPolicy: 'no-cache'` disables optimistic response.